junxit/us-congress-bills-115/metadata.md

 - 2017-06-05 — Committee on Foreign Relations.
 Reported by Senator Corker with amendments.
 Without written report.
 - 2017-06-05 — Committee on Foreign Relations.
 Reported by Senator Corker with amendments.
 Without written report.
 - 2017-06-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 116.
+- 2017-08-01 — Amendment SA 743 agreed to in Senate by Unanimous Consent.
+- 2017-08-01 — Amendment SA 743 proposed by Senator Portman for Senator Rubio. (consideration: CR S4686; text: CR S4686) To add provisions regarding the promotion of United States values and the reduction of childhood exposure to extremist ideologies.
+- 2017-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S4684-4686)
+- 2017-08-01 — Passed Senate with amendments by Voice Vote.
+- 2017-08-01 — Passed/agreed to in Senate: Passed Senate with amendments by Voice Vote.
+- 2017-08-01 — Senate amendment agreed to: Amendment SA 743 agreed to in Senate by Unanimous Consent.
+- 2017-08-01 — Senate amendment proposed (on the floor): Amendment SA 743 proposed by Senator Portman for Senator Rubio.(consideration: CR S4686; text: CR S4686)
+- 2017-08-01 — Senate amendment submitted
+- 2017-08-01 — The committee amendments agreed to by Unanimous Consent.